Skip to main content

 Education and training

+Provide training on proper EV charging practices.
 Educating drivers and depot managers on how to identify charging and battery hazards is a critical yet often overlooked solution to prevent overcharging.
 Companies which fail to consider the operational changes and new skills required to run an EV fleet will experience more downtime, greater charging issues and a significantly higher battery failure risk.

 Hitachi ZeroCarbon optimises charging and battery health for electric fleets

 We support commercial fleets throughout their electrification journey.
 Our solutions use smart charging controls and advanced analytics to optimise charging operations, protect battery health, and enhance battery life.
-We also provide a live dashboard of fleet operations and assets, safety alerts and regular performance reports to empower fleet managers to oversee all operations and improve efficiency.
-We enable businesses to operate safe, reliable, and efficient electric fleets.

 To find out more about our solutions, please get in touch with our team.